light-launcher/Light-Android-Launcher/README.md

 Free & Open Source
 ==================
 No trackers, no ads, and no device permissions.
 Open Source Code, available under GPLv2 license.

-### Contribution
-Project was done for my personal usage, but I am aware that some people prefer simplicity and some need low battery drain and processor usage - thats why I decided to share the project.
-Feel free to contribute.